c.1942 - 2021

-TRIBAL GROUP: Anmatyerre
+LANGUAGE GROUP: Anmatyerre

 COMMUNITY: Utopia, NT

-Her career took off with gusto when she won the most coveted Australian annual 'Wynne Prize for Landscape' at the New South Wales Gallery in 1999, for what was a most extraordinary painting for its time: A huge, gold and green abstract work, made up of swirling leaf shaped brush strokes, close together on a black background and yet imparting to the canvas the energy and flow of leaves being scattered by a fitful wind, seaweed swirling in a change of tide, or grass billowing in the wind.
+The painting was an extraordinary new artistic statement, quite unlike any other Aboriginal artwork at that time.
+A huge, gold and green abstract work, it was made up of swirling leaf shaped brush strokes positioned close together on a black background.
+It brilliantly captured the energy and flow of leaves being scattered by a fitful wind, seaweed swirling in a change of tide, or grass billowing in the wind.

 Gloria's origins are in a region called Utopia, covering an area approximately 230 - 300km from Alice Springs, itself a remote town to many people.

 Gloria, her family members and her skin family, first became interested in art making by participating in the Utopia Women's Silk Batik Group introduced in 1977 and initiated by CAAMA (the Central Australian Aboriginal Media Association).
-Both Gloria and Emily Kngwarreye were founding members of the group.
+Both Gloria and Emily were founding members of the group.

 With up to 80 members at a time, the Batik and Tie-die project became the seeding inspiration for the artists, and its tremendous success both in Australia and overseas led to another successful project introduced in 1988, again by CAAMA.

 This time, the artists were to paint on primed, stretched canvas, and many of the women took to the new medium with ease and enthusiasm, finding it more exciting to work with than the silk and batik techniques they had hitherto used.